-When studying the Computer and Engineering Systems programme, students are exposed to systems design and modelling, computer architectures and programming, to name few of the topics.
+When studying the Computer and Engineering Systems programme, students are exposed to systems design and modelling, computer architectures and programming, to name a few of the topics.
 Exposure to those topics will position students well for jobs at small, medium and large companies.
-Their jobs will involve defining, designing and using the embedded computer system in areas such as automotive electronics, consumer devices, telecommunications, etc.
+Their jobs will involve defining, designing and using an embedded computer system in areas such as automotive electronics, consumer devices, telecommunications, etc

 - Individual approach to students

 - Uses the latest software and hardware to develop practical skills

 - Close cooperation and networking with IT industry